adielcristo/symfony-doc-pt-br/reference/formats/expression_language.rst

 The Expression Syntax
 =====================

-The ExpressionLanguage component uses a specific syntax which is based on the expression syntax of Twig.
+The :doc:`ExpressionLanguage component </components/expression_language>` uses a
+specific syntax which is based on the expression syntax of Twig.
 In this document, you can find all supported syntaxes.

 Supported Literals
 ------------------